Ascend/pytorch/docs/en/PyTorch Operator Development Guide/PyTorch Operator Development Guide.md

 _**\{arch\}**_  indicates the architecture information.
 The value can be  **aarch64**  or  **x86\_64**.

 >![](public_sys-resources/icon-note.gif) **NOTE:**
->If PyTorch has been installed in the environment, uninstall the PyTorch software package first.
+>Upgrade: Uninstall the PyTorch plugin software package first and then update the installation.
 You can run the following command to check whether PyTorch has been installed in the environment:
 >**pip3 list | grep torch**

 After the code has been modified, you need to re-compile and re-install PyTorch.